Tap here to get 5 Secrets to Stress Free Dinners

 • Rub the pork rub liberally into the ribs.
 You may have some left over.
 For best results, refrigerate after rubbing for 4 to 8 hours (or overnight) before slow cooking.

 • Pour a small amount of BBQ sauce in the bottom of your slow cooker.
 Add the ribs.
 You may need to cut them in half to fit them.
-Pour more bbq sauce between layers and finally add more to the top of the ribs.
+Pour a little more bbq sauce between layers and finally add more to the top of the ribs.
 (You will have BBQ sauce left over.)

 Notes